mahireddy45/genai/README.md

 Create a Virtual Environment
-Run the following command in the terminal: python -m venv .venv
+Run the following command in the terminal: command 1: python -m venv .venv

 This creates a .venv directory in your project folder containing the Python interpreter and necessary files.

 Activate the Virtual Environment
 Activate the environment using:
+Command 2:
 Windows: .\.venv\Scripts\activate
 macOS/Linux: source .venv/bin/activate

 Once activated, your terminal prompt will show (venv).
 Upgrade pip & Install Required Packages

-pip install --upgrade pip
+Command 3: pip install --upgrade pip

 With the virtual environment active, install dependencies using pip: pip install <package_name>

-Install packages from requirements.txt pip install -r requirements.txt
+Install packages from requirements.txt command 4: pip install -r requirements.txt

+Multiple ways to have api key
+Set environment variable
+To set the key
+$env:OPENAI_API_KEY = ""

+Or set permanently for your user:
+[Environment]::SetEnvironmentVariable("OPENAI_API_KEY", "sk-REPLACE_WITH_VALID_KEY", "User")

+Create .env file adn add openaiapi key and use it
+.evn file content
+# OpenAI Configuration
+OPENAI_API_KEY=""

+use secret.py file and load it where ever you needed.